yun-joung/Moda/README.md

 - Dependency: Javascript, ReactJS, flux, HTML and CSS without using frameworks or external libraries
 - 100% Responsive
 - API: https://random-data-api.com/api/commerce/random_commerce?size=30
- (It is a random API.
-For this reason, the ID of the products could be changed while the app is running.
-You may get some errors when trying to move back to a product page.)
+ (It is a random API, so the ID of the products could be changed while the app is running.
+For this reason, you may get some errors when trying to move back to a product page.)

 ## Concept